ckjellson/tt_tracker/README.md

 ### visualize_3d_strokes()

-Plots the path of one detected stroke at a time in 3d, and the camera positions.
+Plots the path of one detected stroke at a time in 3d, detected bounce positions, and the camera positions.

 ![3dstroke](https://user-images.githubusercontent.com/37980849/97466582-8fbd8e80-1943-11eb-95f2-41e10e0acb18.PNG)

 ### visualize_2d_strokes()

-Plots the path of one detected stroke at a time in 2d.
+Plots the path of one detected stroke at a time in 2d and detected bounce positions.

 ![2dstroke](https://user-images.githubusercontent.com/37980849/97466681-abc13000-1943-11eb-9ff4-0d739da60e8c.PNG)